Gisela Depkat

-Gisela Depkat (born September 5, 1942) is a German-born Canadian cellist and teacher.
-She has won multiple prizes at several international competitions and has performed with various Symphony Orchestras.
-Depkat has worked at the University of Texas at Austin, at Wilfrid Laurier University, McGill University and the University of Ottawa.
-She was principal cello of the Calgary Philharmonic Orchestra from 1981 to 1989 and was a private educator at a summer children's camp and worked for two music institutions in the mid-1980s.
+Gisela Depkat (born September 5, 1942) is a Canadian cellist and teacher.
+She has won multiple prizes at several international competitions and has performed as soloist with many symphony orchestras.
+Depkat has taught at the University of Texas at Austin, at Wilfrid Laurier University, McGill University and the University of Ottawa.
+She was principal cello of the Calgary Philharmonic Orchestra and the Kitchener-Waterloo Symphony Orchestra and was a private teacher at a summer children's camp and worked for two music institutions in the mid-1980s.

 Biography

+Early life and education

 On September 5, 1942, Depkat was born in Königsberg, Germany.
 In 1954, she and her parents settled in Port Arthur (today Thunder Bay) and became a naturalized Canadian in 1960.
 Depkat was educated in Canada, but returned to Germany in 1958 and matriculated to Hamburg's Staatliche Hochschule fur Musik, studying under A. Troester.
 In 1960, she won a scholarship, and moved back to Canada and studied with Lorne Munroe at that year's International String Congress in Puerto Rico.
 Depkat went on to study with Eugene Eicher in Pittsburg the following year and joined George Neikrug's class at the Oberlin College Conservatory of Music in Ohio in 1962.
 Through Neikrang, she became an advocate of the Emanuel Feuermann and physiotherapist D.C.
 Dounis-developed cello method.

+Career and recordings

+Competitions

-Depkat won the first prize for cello at the 1964 Geneva International Competition.
+Depkat won the 1964 Geneva International Competition for cello.
 In 1966, she became a diploma winner at the Tchaikovsky Competition in Moscow.
 On December 7, 1966, she was named the second-prize winner of a Concert Artists Guild Competition in recital at The Town Hall in New York.
 Depkat went on to receive first prize at the Boston National Instrumentalist Competition in 1967, and was later appointed the American representative of Jeunesses Musicales at Expo 67 in Montreal for whom she went on tour in European countries such as Belgium, Denmark, France, Italy and the Netherlands as well as the United States.
 She joined the faculty of the University of Texas at Austin in late 1967.
 Depkat won first prize at the 10th CBC Talent Festival and was named a diploma winner at Casals Competition in Budapest the year after.
 She was selected by the Boston-based Group W station WBZ-TV as the United States' outstanding young instrumentalist in July 1967, earning a scholarship to New England Conservatory of Music.